Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns-with-ts-2.8.md

 >
 > This will throw error during runtime time, but not during compile time.
 By explicitly mapping our `type State` to readonly, TS will let us know that we are doing something wrong immediately.

-whole Container component implementation:
+**Whole Container component implementation:**

-Our Container doesn't have any Props api so we need to type 1st generic argument on generic `Component` as `object` ( because props is always an object) and use `State` type as a 2nd generic argument.
+Our Container doesn't have any Props api so we need to type 1st generic argument of `Component` as `object` ( because props is always an object) and use `State` type as a 2nd generic argument.

 ```tsx
 const initialState = { clicksCount: 0 }